 Student numbers grew; in 1874 there were nearly 100; in 1920 over 300.
 But the process of changing its status from what was technically that of a University Department to a full College was slow.
 In 1944, the Non-Collegiate Students Board stated explicitly that a new and larger building was needed, and by 1960 land had been purchased by the University and an architect, Denys Lasdun, had been appointed.

-Fitzwilliam College has charitable status, and is now a community of around 430 undergraduates, 320 postgraduates, 60 Fellows and over 100 staff.
-The Master is Professor Nicola Padfield.
+Fitzwilliam College has charitable status, and is now a community of around 460 undergraduates, 320 full-time postgraduates 120 part-time postgraduates, 60 Fellows and over 100 staff.
+The Master is Baroness Sally Morgan.